shalinmehtaa/transformers-research/README.md

-A package to easily conduct transformers-related research.
+A package for conducting transformers-related research.